lmapii/practical-zephyr/03_devicetree_semantics/readme.md

     type: phandle-array
 ```

-Here we fulfill our first rule, namely that our property name ends with an 's'.
-If we'd violate this rule, e.g., by using `phandle-array-of-ref` as property name, the devicetree compiler would reject the binding with the following error:
+With that, we fulfill our first rule, namely that our property name ends with an 's'.
+If we violate this rule, e.g., by using `phandle-array-of-ref` as the property name, the devicetree compiler would reject the binding with the following error:

 ```
 -- Found devicetree overlay: dts/playground/props-phandles.overlay
 devicetree error: 'phandle-array-of-ref' in 'properties:' in /path/to/dts/bindings/custom-props-phandles.yaml has type 'phandle-array' and its name does not end in 's', but no 'specifier-space' was provided.
 ```

 The mentioned _specifier-space_ is a way to work around the plural 's' rule and is used for properties that would otherwise result in weird names.
-We won't explain the workings of _specifier-space_ in this chapter, so I'll leave you with a reference [Zephyr's documentation on specifier-space][zephr-dts-bindings-specifier-space] in case you want to know how this works in detail.
+We won't explain the workings of _specifier-space_ in this article, so I'll leave you with a reference to [Zephyr's documentation on specifier-space][zephr-dts-bindings-specifier-space] in case you want to know how this works in detail.

-For now, let's revert the change and use `phandle-array-of-refs` as property name and try to compile the project (the command didn't change).
+For now, let's revert the name change and use `phandle-array-of-refs` as the property name and try to compile the project (the command didn't change).
 Now the devicetree compiler complains that our _specifier-cells_ are missing:

 ```
 -- Found devicetree overlay: dts/playground/props-phandles.overlay
 devicetree error: <Node /node_a in '/opt/nordic/ncs/v2.4.0/zephyr/misc/empty_file.c'> lacks #phandle-array-of-ref-cells
 ```

-Looking at our value assignment `phandle-array-of-refs = <&{/node_a} 1 2 &label_b 1>;`, this error makes perfect sense, since the compiler has no way of knowing how may _cells_ are supposed to follow each node reference.
-We can update our overlay with the required properties for each referenced node:
+Looking at our value assignment `phandle-array-of-refs = <&{/node_a} 1 2 &label_b 1>;` this error makes perfect sense since the compiler has no way of knowing how many _cells_ are supposed to follow each node's reference.
+We need to update our overlay with the required _specifier cells_ property for each referenced node:

 `dts/playground/props-phandles.overlay`
 ```dts